SyNdicateFoundation/swiftunnel/README.md

-# 🎉 Wintun-Go: A Go Wrapper for Wintun.NET 🚀
+# 🎉 wintungo: A Go Wrapper for Wintun.NET 🚀

-Welcome to **Wintun-Go**, a Golang wrapper for the [wintun](https://www.wintun.net/) project!
+Welcome to **wintungo**, a Golang wrapper for the [wintun](https://www.wintun.net/) project!
 Wintun is a fast and efficient tunnel interface for Windows, and this package provides an easy way to use its functionalities in your Go applications.

 ## 📦 Features